DJUltis/toot-toot-engineering/TTE_PROMPT.md

 ## Output Format Requested From the Agent
 Return:
-1. Design overview
+1. Overview
-2. Folder/module layout
+2. Folder/module layout and contents, including code
 3. TTN message schema
 4. Transport choice and rationale
 5. Configuration instructions for node name and IP address
-6. Minimal runnable demo steps
+6. Detailed runnable demo steps
+7. Device specific installation, configuration, and usage instructions.
+8. Anything else an end-user would need
+9. all of the above bundled in a zip

 ---